Sicklethorn Asparagus (Asparagus falcatus) Care Indoors, Propagation and Problems

 Light Requirements

-Sicklethorn Asparagus grows best in medium to bright, indirect light conditions away from direct sunlight as it can cause scorching of the leaves.
+Sicklethorn Asparagus grows best in medium to bright indirect light (dappled light).
+Keep it away from direct sunlight as it can cause scorching of the leaves.

-Lack of enough light for Sickle-leaved Asparagus causes the leaves to loss their color, turning them yellowish.
+Lack of enough light causes the leaves to loss their color, turning them yellowish.
+Where the natural lighting is not sufficient, consider investing in grow lights.
+Check out these full spectrum grow lights on Amazon.

 Temperature and Humidity

-Average warmth within the range of 12-280C is ideal for Sicklethorn Asparagus.
+Average warmth of 15-280C is ideal for Sicklethorn Asparagus.
 Though it can adapt to a wide range of temperatures, constantly high temperatures can cause yellowing and dropping of the leaves.

-Sicklethorn Asparagus has no need for high humidity but it benefits from occasional misting of the leaves especially when the temperatures are high.
+Sicklethorn Fern requires a humidity of 50-55%, it has no need for extra humidity.
+However, it will benefit from occasional misting of the leaves especially when the temperatures are high.

 Potting Mix